 ISJM: A Brief History

 Recognizing the considerable artistic and historic value of Jewish art objects and historic sites, ISJM initiated an active program of information exchange and a small program of research grants to encourage greater interest and understanding of this heritage.
-An initial grant from the Samuel H. Kress Foundation, and continuing support form the University of Illinois at Urbana-Champaign, made this work possible.
+An initial grant from the Samuel H. Kress Foundation, and continuing support from the University of Illinois at Urbana-Champaign, made this work possible.
 For example, ISJM sponsored research projects in Morocco and Turkey were among the first efforts to document Jewish sites in those countries.

 Overall, ISJM activities consisted of four main components: